 Cyanide determination

 The extraction of cyanide was determined by Wang and Filled method [8].
-Five grammessample were ground into paste.
+Five grams sample were ground into a paste.
 The paste was dissolved in 50ml distilled water in a corked conical flask.
 The cyanide extraction was filtered for cyanide determination.

 Animal experiment